Spacecraft Angular Rate Estimation via Event-Based Camera Sensing: Methodology

-We can now introduce a camera reference frame $\bm{C}$.
-For simplicity, let us assume that $\bm{C}$ is coincident with the body frame $\bm{B}$ and shares the same origin.
-The normalized coordinates of a star in this frame are $\bm{v}^C$ = [$X$, $Y$, $Z$]$^\top$ and the corresponding line-of-sight direction in the camera frame can be expressed as $\bm{C} \, \bm{v}^C$.
+For simplicity, however, let us assume that $\bm{C}$ is coincident with the body frame $\bm{B}$ and shares the same origin.
+The normalized coordinates of a star in this frame are $\bm{{s}}^C$ = [$X$, $Y$, $Z$]$^\top$ and the corresponding line-of-sight direction in the camera frame can be expressed as $\bm{C} \, \bm{{s}}^C$.
 Let us now consider an imaging sensor installed in $\bm{C}$ which is modeled as a pin-hole camera \citep{ma2004invitation}.
 In this model, the coordinates of a star in $\bm{C}$ are projected on the focal plane of the sensor through perspective geometry as

 where the point $\bm{p}^C$ = ($x$, $y$, $z$) is the projection of the star on the focal plane and $f$ is the camera focal length.
-Note that, for the definitions used in this paper, $||\bm{C} \, \bm{v}^C||$ = 1 and the distance of $\bm{p}^C$ to the origin is $f/Z$.
+Note that, for the definitions used in this paper, $||\bm{C} \, \bm{{s}}^C||$ = 1 and the distance of $\bm{p}^C$ to the origin is $f/Z$.